 |Hot Mirrors||Transmit visible wavelengths of light while reflecting IR wavelengths.||Protects objects from the buildup of unwanted heat, operation at 0 degrees is preferred.|

 |Cold Mirrors||Transmit IR wavelengths of light while reflecting visible wavelengths.||Protects objects form the buildup of unwanted heat, operation at 45 degrees is preferred.|

 Specifying the Correct Optical Filter

-Optical filters are classified by their construction which determines the way they filter light.
+Optical filters are classified by their construction, which determines the way they filter light.
 There are many types of absorptive and reflective filters and careful selection should be based on the specific application in which they will be used.
-One should carefully consider the following when selecting an optical filter for a specific application: wavelength range of interest as well as cut-on and cut-off properties, AOI of incident light, energy of incoming light and operating environment.
+One should consider the following when selecting an optical filter for a specific application: wavelength range of interest as well as cut-on and cut-off properties, AOI of incoming light, energy of incoming light and operating environment.

 Whether your application requires an absorptive filter, dichroic filter or neutral density filter, carefully considering your requirements is critical.
 Specific consideration should be given to the physical size, shape and tolerances of the substrate as tighter tolerances may require additional manufacturing which can add cost.
 The same applies to the surface quality of the filter which is expressed by a scratch and dig number.
 The lower the scratch and dig number, the more potential there is for a reduction in yield which drives up the cost of the filter.